openmindculture/ingo-steinke.de/README.md

 - Commits to the master branch will trigger a production deployment by netlify.
 - Commits to pull requests will trigger preview builds to a preview domain.

+### Distribution Directories

+Distribution directories (`dist`, `dist_en`) are pushed to GitHub.
+It is not necessary to re-build them on the "serverless" server, Netlify can deploy the distributed content without further modification.

 ## Content / localization

 Text content can be edited in